homieiot/convention/convention.md

 A Homie device may therefore support extensions, defined in separate documents.
 Every extension is identified by a unique ID and will be linked from the section.

-The id consists of the reverse domain name and a freely choosen prefix.
+The ID consists of the reverse domain name and a freely chosen prefix.
 The domain and prefix `homie` is reserved.

 For example an organisation `example.org` wants to add a feature `our-feature`.
 They would choose the extension id `org.example.our-feature`.